 - Filter content—By default, all content on the selected tab is displayed.
 You can apply one or more filters to further refine the displayed content.
 Check the Filter by map extent check box to limit the web maps and layers to those matching the current map extent.
 Depending on which tab is selected, you can filter by Folders, Categories, Item type, Last modified date, Sharing status, Ratings, Tags, Groups, and Regions.

-- To learn more about a web map or feature layer, hover your cursor over its thumbnail image.
+- To learn more about a web map or feature layer, hover over its thumbnail image.

 A pop-up menu appears, showing information about who created it, when it was last modified, and what type of map or layer it is:

-- To add a web map or feature layer to your current project, hover your cursor over its thumbnail image and click Open.
-To add multiple content items, check the item check boxes and then click Add Selected.
+- To add a web map or feature layer to your current project, hover over its thumbnail image and click Open.
+To add multiple content items, check the item check boxes and click Add selected.

 - Click the Action menu for a layer.
 Choose from the following options: